syl20bnr/spacemacs-elpa-mirror/melpa/highlight-readme.txt

  has no effect for `hlt-eraser' unless `hlt-use-overlays-flag' is `only', in which case it erases the Nth face in `hlt-auto-face-backgrounds', where N is the prefix arg.

+ Command `hlt-highlight-regexp-groups-region', like command `hlt-highlight-regexp-region', highlights regexp matches.
+But unlike the latter, it highlights the regexp groups (up to 8 levels) using different faces - faces `hlt-regexp-level-1' through `hlt-regexp-level-8'.
+Use it, for example, when you are trying out a complex regexp, to see what it is actually matching.
+ Command `hlt-unhighlight-regexp-groups-region' unhighlights such highlighting.

  Command `hlt-highlight-line-dups-region' highlights the sets of duplicate lines in the region (or the buffer, if the region is not